L4MBCHOP/mkf/README.md

 To make multiple files Having the same name but different extentions:
     `mkf fileName.[a;b;c;d;potato;tar.gz]`

-    results in the following empty files being created: filename.a
+    Results in the following empty files being created: filename.a
         filename.b
         filename.c